abdullateefv/SparseMatrix/README.md

 # Sparse Matrix Library in C
-This repository contains an efficient implementation of sparse matrices in C language, where a matrix is represented using Linked Lists.
+This repository contains an example of a implementation of sparse matrices in C language, where a matrix is represented using Linked Lists.
 A sparse matrix is a matrix in which most of the elements are zero.
 By only storing non-zero elements, we can save memory and processing time for operations.

 ## Files
 1. 'sparseMatrix.c' : The main C file containing implementation of various operations on Sparse Matrices